-HELEN.
-I have been drawing, to-day, till I have quite stupefied myself.
+Helen.
+I have been drawing, to-day, till I have quite stupified myself.

-MOTHER.
+Mother.
 That is turning a pleasure into a pain.
-You are wrong, my dear Helen, to sacrifice your health and other acquirements to this, your favourite art.
+You are wrong, my dear Helen, to sacrifice your health and your other acquirements to this, your favourite, art.

-HELEN.
+Helen.
 But I am so very fond of it.

-MOTHER.
-I know you are, and therefore my caution is the more necessary.
-What we do not like, we seldom allow to absorb too much of our time; nor do we pursue it to the injury of our health.
+Mother.
+I know you are, and, therefore, my caution is more necessary.
+What we do not like, we seldom allow to absorb too much of our time, or pursue to the injury of our health.
 Loss of health, Helen, can never be compensated; and we ought, also, always to reflect on what we ought to do, as well as what we like to do.